 Education Financial Planning Tips

 - Consider talking to a financial advisor about whether it makes sense to open a custodial or individual 529 plan.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - In addition to a 529 plan, you might also consider opening a Coverdell ESA for college savings.
 Coverdell accounts allow you to contribute up to $2,000 per year for education savings until the beneficiary reaches the age of 18.
 These plans also require the beneficiary to withdraw all money in the account by age 30 to avoid a tax penalty.
 Your advisor can help you weigh the pros and cons of using a Coverdell Education Savings Account.